The Great British Bake Off series 4: Episode 10: Final

-In the signature challenge, the final three are challenged to create a picnic pie.
+In the signature challenge, the final three are challenged to create a picnic pie in 3 hours.
 The pie must be savoury, the fillings have to create a creative design and has to be strong enough to be served out of the tin.
-For the technical challenge, the bakers are challenged to make 12 perfectly shaped pretzels; six savoury with rock salt and six sweet, flavoured with poppy seeds and topped with sweet orange zest and glaze.
-For the final showstopper challenge of the series, the bakers are asked to bake the ultimate showpiece – a three-tiered wedding cake.
+For the technical challenge, the bakers are challenged to make 12 perfectly shaped pretzels; 6 savoury with rock salt and 6 sweet, flavoured with poppy seeds and topped with sweet orange zest and glaze, all to be done in 21⁄2 hours.
+For the final showstopper challenge of the series, the bakers are asked to bake the ultimate showpiece – a three-tiered wedding cake in 6 hours.

 Masterclasses

 Mary and Paul take over the tent and take on the challenges that they set for the bakers, showing what they would have done had they been in the bakers shoes.